Q&A: What’s a purple unicorn, and why you need one

-Sharon Lynch is a practice area director in charge of delivery leadership with Slalom Consulting’s national delivery team.
+Sharon Lynch is a Managing Director of solution ownership and quality engineering with Slalom’s national delivery team.
 She explains what her team does and why the solution owner is the “purple unicorn” of the consulting business.

 First, give me a couple of examples of how your folks are going in and helping a company.